MetNetComp/TrimGdel/README.md

-# TrimGdel
-How to use TrimGdel
+# How to use TrimGdel

 About TrimGdel